davidgasquez/davidgasquez.com/src/content/blog/2026-03-26-atmospheric-data-portals.md

 slug: atmospheric-data-portals
 ---

+> _I wrote this quickly more as a sketch for people already familiar with `atproto` and the surrounding data/discovery context than a fully self-contained post._

 This post can be seen as a continuation of my [Open Data](https://davidgasquez.com/handbook/open-data) wranglings.
 Check them out if you are interested in some ideas to solve issues at earlier stages of the Open Data pipeline.

 - [Building Open Data Portals](/modern-open-data-portals)
 - [Community Level Open Data Infrastructure](/community-level-open-data-infrastructure)
 - [Barefoot Data Platforms](/barefoot-data-platforms)

-> **Note**
-> I wrote this quickly more as a sketch for people already familiar with `atproto` and the surrounding data/discovery context than a fully self-contained post.

 In the last couple of days, I've come across two interesting projects that are working on making "datasets discoverable" using the AT Protocol: [Matadisco](https://matadisco.org/) and [`atdata`](https://github.com/forecast-bio/atdata).
 This is something I've [been thinking about for a while](https://github.com/orgs/datonic/discussions/42#discussioncomment-11303328), and I wanted to write down some thoughts and ideas!